 First, the company offers free shipping.
 The Tomorrow Sleep Hybrid will arrive compressed and rolled-up in a surprisingly small box.
 However, the company does offer optional white glove delivery (i.e. someone will personally deliver the mattress and set it up for you) and removal of your old mattress for a small fee.

 Once you receive the mattress, Tomorrow Sleep gives you 365 nights to decide whether you want to keep it or not.
 That’s not a typo by the way.
 Yes, they give you a full year to test out their bed.
 They’re one of only a few online mattress companies that offer a full year trial period.
+Needless to say, a full year is more than long enough make a final decision on a bed.
+Chances are that you’ll have a firm opinion within the first month.

 If you do decide that Tomorrow Sleep isn’t for you (within the trial period), no problem, just give the company a call and they will arrange for someone to come pick it up from your home free of charge and issue you a full refund.